Three-body problem: Other problems involving three bodies

 gravitational three-body problem, the helium atom cannot be solved exactly.

 In both classical and quantum mechanics, however, there exist nontrivial interaction laws besides the inverse-square force that do lead to exact analytic three-body solutions.
 One such model consists of a combination of harmonic attraction and a repulsive inverse-cube force.
 This model is considered nontrivial since it is associated with a set of nonlinear differential equations containing singularities (compared with, e.g., harmonic interactions alone, which lead to an easily solved system of linear differential equations).
-In these two respects it is analogous to (insoluble) models having Coulomb interactions, and as a result has been suggested as a tool for intuitively understanding physical systems like the helium atom.
+In these two respects, it is analogous to (insoluble) models having Coulomb interactions, and as a result, it has been suggested as a tool for intuitively understanding physical systems like the helium atom.

-Within the point vortex model, the motion of vortices in a two-dimensional ideal fluid is described by equations of motion that contain only first-order time derivatives.
-I.e. in contrast to Newtonian mechanics, it is the velocity and not the acceleration that is determined by their relative positions.
+Within the point vortex model, the motion of vortices in a two-dimensional ideal fluid is described by equations of motion that contain only first-order time derivatives. i.e., in contrast to Newtonian mechanics, it is the velocity and not the acceleration that is determined by their relative positions.
 As a consequence, the three-vortex problem is still integrable, while at least four vortices are required to obtain chaotic behavior.
 One can draw parallels between the motion of a passive tracer particle in the velocity field of three vortices and the restricted three-body problem of Newtonian mechanics.

 The gravitational three-body problem has also been studied using general relativity.
 Physically, a relativistic treatment becomes necessary in systems with very strong gravitational fields, such as near the event horizon of a black hole.
 However, the relativistic problem is considerably more difficult than in Newtonian mechanics, and sophisticated numerical techniques are required.

-Even the full two-body problem (i.e. for arbitrary ratio of masses) does not have a rigorous analytic solution in general relativity.
+Even the full two-body problem (i.e., for an arbitrary ratio of masses) does not have a rigorous analytic solution in general relativity.

+Numerical studies indicate that relativistic corrections do not simply make the dynamics more chaotic.
+In 2025, Pierfrancesco Di Cintio and Trani found that, for a broad range of configurations started from identical initial conditions, the largest Lyapunov exponent of the relativistic problem is smaller than that of its Newtonian counterpart, while the remaining positive exponents may be either larger or smaller.
+Relativistic precession therefore appears to suppress chaos only along one or a few directions in phase space.